 Finding an apartment to call ‘home’ can be a real challenge.

-You’re booked with viewing appointments, figuring out how to pack up your old place, and still maintaining your daily duties.
+Your schedule is booked with viewing appointments, figuring out how to pack up your old place, cleaning, and still maintaining your daily duties like school and work.

-If you’re looking to move into a new apartment, we’ve got your back.
+If you’re looking to move into a new apartment rental, we’ve got your back.

-Let’s find out what you should ask your landlord before signing a lease.
+Let’s find out what questions you should ask your landlord before signing a lease.

 Questions to Ask Before Signing a Lease